 his artistic interests he attended Pratt Institute,

 earning a BFA with honors.
-After working for two
+After working for several

 years as a graphic designer, he opened his own design

-awards for excellence from the country's major design
+awards for excellence from the country's most prestigious design

 love of art resulted in a passion for collecting,